Macaulay2/M2/ReactionNetworks/Readme.md

 ReactionNetworks

 This is the collaboration area for the ReactionNetwoks project at the 2018 Macaulay2 workshop in Leipzig.

 Team members

+    Adamer, Michael
-    Alexandru Iosif (alexandru.iosif@ovgu.de)
+    Iosif, Alexandru (alexandru.iosif@ovgu.de)

-Potential projects

-    Producing missing documentations

-    There seems to be a problem with the function negativeLaplacian.
-It should be fixed.
+    Nicklasson, Lisa

+To do:
+-- the function displayComplexes is not working
+-- add missing documetation
+-- add a function which would create a reaction network from a matrix -- add function to check the isolation property

+Fixed:
+1. created a function negativeWeightedLaplacian